MariamH78/Simulink-Viewer/README.md

 - Loading and parsing Simulink MDL files
 - Displaying the Simulink model in a hierarchical structure
 - Navigating through the model components and seeing their properties and connections
-- Interactively modifying the model and visualizing the changes in real-time

 ## Getting Started

 ### Prerequisites
 - Java Development Kit (JDK) version 11 or higher.
-- you will need to use `javafx` package for this project.
+- You will need to use `javafx` package for this tool.

 ### Building the Project